 Show proper respect for opening ceremonies by standing at attention and remaining silent when the National Anthem is played.

 Understand that a ticket is a privilege to observe the contest, not a license to verbally attack others, or to be obnoxious.
-Maintain self-control.
+Maintain self-control, and refrain from negative remarks on social media.

 Do not “boo,” stamp feet or make disrespectful remarks toward players or officials.